White Bumps On Lips: Types, Causes, Symptoms, & Home Remedies

 White bumps can develop on your lips due to factors such as hormonal imbalance, allergic reaction, or poor skin hygiene.
 Sometimes, it may also be the symptom of an underlying medical condition.
 While some white bumps can be managed at home with simple natural remedies, some require proper medical treatment.

 White bumps on the lips, such as canker sores, usually do not require medical attention.
 They may cause irritation and pain, but they can be relieved with easy home remedies.
 Try the solutions recommended in this article for yourself and see the results.
 White bumps are inconvenient, but they can be avoided with a few self-care practices.
-However, if these bumps linger for more than two weeks, you should see a doctor.
+However, if these lip blisters linger for more than two weeks, you should see a doctor.
 Furthermore, it is critical to comprehend their causes to rule out any major underlying disease.
+They could even be a result of oral herpes, which is a contagious disease and needs quick treatment.
 Therefore, regular dental examinations are recommended.

 Frequently Asked Questions